 - Noise from demolition or construction sites occurring at unreasonable times, or from un-silenced or poorly maintained equipment, or from not using 'Best Practicable Means' to control or minimise noise

-If you are being disturbed by noise from a neighbour firstly consider approaching them yourself and explaining in a polite and constructive manner that you are being disturbed by their noise and explain how it is affecting you.
+If you are being disturbed by noise from a neighbour firstly consider approaching them yourself and explaining in a polite manner that you are being disturbed by their noise and explain how it is affecting you.

 You may find this difficult but often people are unaware that they are causing a problem and most will be glad to do what they can to reduce noise.
 However, approach the matter carefully if you think your neighbour might react angrily to a complaint.